 Pocaterra Ridge is an amazing trail to try.
 High above-treeline, you can soak up 360° views to surrounding mountain peaks on a well-established trail through subalpine meadows and woods.

 Glenbow Ranch Provincial Park is one of Alberta's newest provincial parks.
 It consists of more than 1,300 hectares of foothills parkland and preserves and protects significant natural features, including endangered ecosystems and rare species.
 It also provides a unique opportunity to showcase the rich history of ranching and historic Glenbow. townsite.

-Kakwa Wildland is a remote, rugged park containing over 650 square kms of forested valleys, creeks, lakes and mountains.
-Along the Kakwa River, Alberta's largest waterfall drops 30 metres into a spectacular canyon.
+Kakwa Wildland is a remote, rugged park containing over 650 square km of forested valleys, creeks, lakes and mountains.
+Along the Kakwa River, Alberta's largest waterfall drops 30 meters into a spectacular canyon.

 Orchid hunting in Cypress Hills Provincial Park.
 The diversity and abundance of orchids found in the Cypress Hills cannot be matched anywhere else on the prairies.
 Many of these fragile and beautiful flowers can be found while hiking in early summer, making this area an orchid-lover’s haven!